Wolf’s Marijuana Pardon Project seeks to reduce recidivism, grant second chances

 State Rep. Jordan Harris, the House Democratic Whip from Philadelphia, is one of the legislators who championed the Clean Slate Law.
 He dismissed concerns that pardons put public safety at risk, stating these criminal justice reform efforts benefit communities as a whole.

+“When you reduce the recidivism rate, you're actually saving hundreds of millions of dollars because you're not sending people back into our prison system,” he said.
 “We can then take those dollars and reinvest (them) right into programs that we know work … You keep the community safe.
 You're giving folks a second chance, but you're also saving taxpayers’ scarce resources and reinvesting those dollars in a way that we know benefits Pennsylvanians.”

 An update to the legislation, House Bill 1826, was introduced in May by Harris and state Rep. Sheryl Delozier, a Cumberland County Republican – it seeks to expand Clean Slate to include lower-level, non-violent drug felonies.